Streets of Albany, New York: Northway/Fuller Road Alternate

 The Northway, the part of Interstate 87 (I-87) north of the New York State Thruway, was built in segments, which became I-87 as they were completed and linked to the pre-existing route.
 Construction began in the late 1950s on the portion of the Northway between the Thruway and NY 7 near Latham.
 This segment was open to traffic by 1960.

 Fuller Road Alternate, the lone portion of the Adirondack Northway not part of I-87, was originally intended to be part of the Southern Albany Expressway, a proposed highway which would have connected the Northway to Interstate 787 and run parallel to the Thruway between exits 23 and 24.

 Exit 1 of the Northway is the only exit on the highway that is within Albany, it connects the highway to Interstate 90 (I-90).
 The highway connects Albany to the suburbs to the north such as Latham, and Clifton Park; the resorts of Saratoga Springs and Lake George; and on to Plattsburgh and Montreal.

-South Mall Expressway
+South Mall Arterial

-The South Mall Expressway connects S. Swan Street with Interstate 787, and goes underneath the Empire State Plaza.
+The South Mall Arterial connects S. Swan Street with Interstate 787, and goes underneath the Empire State Plaza.